VladislavOvcharenko/Thesis-Work/README.md

 UVs_maskless.gif similar to UVs.gif, but the assumption of the same mask used isn't there anymore

-Tapers.gif shows what an ever increasing taper does to the final image
+Tapers.gif shows what an ever increasing taper does to the dirty image